johnk2280/algorithms/README.md

 # algorithms
-Homework solution for the interactive course Algorithms and Data structures
+Homework solutions for the interactive course Algorithms and Data structures